xcsnowcity/comicLLM/README.md

 ## 📱 How It Works

-1. **Upload** - Drag and drop comic images (JPEG, PNG, GIF, WebP)
+1. **Upload Files** - Drag and drop single or multiple comic images (JPEG, PNG, GIF, WebP)
+2. **Smart Ordering** - Automatic filename-based sorting or manual drag-and-drop reordering
-2. **Process** - LLM analyzes the image and extracts text in reading order
+3. **Batch Process** - LLM analyzes each image and extracts text in proper reading order
-3. **Translate** - Automatic English to Chinese translation with explanations
-4. **Review** - Clean interface shows original text, translations, and cultural context
+4. **Progressive Display** - See translations appear as each page completes processing
+5. **Export Results** - Save your translations in JSON, TXT, or Markdown format

 ## 🛠 Development